arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

 <br/>

-A selection in the format presented in qm_selection.dat is required to adequately build the QM system (the atom numbers will change upon residue deletion, resid's remain the same).
+To properly construct the QM system, a selection in the format of qm_selection.dat is required.
+Note that atom numbers will change upon residue deletion, while residue IDs (resid's) will remain the same in the PDB files.
 The preparation of the selection is explained in the I - Input Preparation section of the <a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/residue_deletion.html" target="_blank">residue deletion protocol</a>.

 <br>